akawashiro/akawashiro.github.io/articles/how-linux-device-file-works.md

 +++ exited with 0 +++
 ```
 #### mknod in kernel space
 `mknodat` in kernel space starts from [do_mknodat](https://github.com/akawashiro/linux/blob/830b3c68c1fb1e9176028d02ef86f3cf76aa2476/fs/namei.c#L3939-L3988).
-From now, we follow all code relating to connection between device file and device driver.
+From now, we follow all code relating to the connection between device file and device driver.
 We suppose that the device is character device and the filesystem is ext4.
 ```
 static int do_mknodat(int dfd, struct filename *name, umode_t mode,
         unsigned int dev)